 The International Slavery Museum has three main galleries on the following themes:

-Life in West Africa - exploring the story of Africa and its peoples, who are central to the story of transatlantic slavery
+Exploring the story and culture of Africa and its peoples, who are central to the story of transatlantic slavery.

-Enslavement and the Middle Passage - revealing some of the brutality and trauma suffered by enslaved Africans on the voyage across the Atlantic; then the oppression of their lives on plantations in the Americas
+Revealing some of the brutality and trauma suffered by enslaved Africans on the voyage across the Atlantic; then the oppression of their lives on plantations in the Americas.

-Legacies of slavery - which details the continuing fight for freedom and equality; the contemporary impact of transatlantic slavery, such as racism and discrimination; and the achievements of the African Diaspora
+The continuing fight for freedom and equality; the contemporary impact of transatlantic slavery, such as racism and discrimination; and the achievements of the African Diaspora.

-In addition to the three permanent galleries, the museum also hosts a changing programme of temporary exhibitions.
+In addition to the three permanent galleries, the museum also hosts a changing programme of temporary exhibitions and displays .

 This includes displays in the museum's Campaign Zone - an exhibitions and community space that aims to shed light on the legacies of transatlantic slavery and to raise awareness of the modern forms of slavery existing in the world today.

 Visitors encounter these two major standalone features at the entrance to the museum: